UMaine Police investigating social media threat

 The Department sent an alert out at 8:41 p.m. asking the public for help in locating 20-year-old Afshin Zarechian of New Hampshire.

 Police describe Zarechian as 5'9' and 150 lbs. with brown hair and eyes and a dark complexion.
-They say he is driving a gray BMW with New Hampshire plates "RICCH."
+They say he is driving a green BMW with New Hampshire plates "RICCH."

 Anyone with information about Zarechian's whereabouts is asked to call 207-581-4040.